alpsark/cmpe-SVHN/report/report.md

 $$ L (f) =  \sum_{i}{(\sum_{j=i(i=j)}||f(i) - f(j)||_2 - \sum_{j=i(i\ne j)}||f(i) - f(j)||_2)} $$

+Distance metric learning framework is the similar to single layer neural network without any activation function.
+This is why I have coded as such.
+I have coded a stochastic gradient descent as an iterator of weights.
+So overall metric learning framework uses gradient descent algorithm to optimize weight to find the best loss function. weight are the projection matrix to change feature vector dimensions.

+Code is there but I didnt have time for meaningful outputs.
  **(10 pth) Train your metric learning framework with the training split of SVHN.
 Apply the learned projection onto SIFT features of the training and test splits.
 Then, train the best classifier from Section 3 with the new features and report the performance.
 Could you improve the performance**